nashpaz123/jenkins-pipeline-with-docker/README.markdown

 We add the label as we'll restrict the stages to run on the agents with the label "jenkins" in the Jenkinsfile.

-Setup Jenkins Project:
+# Setup Jenkins Project:

-## 1. Setup Jenkins Project:
+## 1. In the main Jenkins menu
-In the main Jenkins menu, click on "New item".
+click on "New item".
 Enter the job name as "GameofLife_pipeline".
 Select the "Multibranch Pipeline" as the Project type and click on "OK"

 ## 2. Under
 Branch Sources, configure the Git repository.
 We will be using the repo "jenkins-pipeline-with-docker" which has already been created for the project.
 Select "GIT" from the dropdown and